 Saheed, another graduate also received some local fame, appearing in an article for the Toronto Star talking about how the program has given him a new opportunity in life.

 The Leadership in Logistics program is one of the many ways that North York Harvest is working to make a difference in the lives of our community members!

 Are you currently receiving Ontario Works and would like to join other Leadership in Logistics students in learning high demand skills and certifications?
-Sign up here!
+Contact us to Sign up here!